Back to thoughts

 What is left for us if graphic design becomes less important and the quantity and originality of visual symbols is automated?
 Taste?
 Do you mean taste or status?

-We became designers because we believed in beauty but when we became professionals we transformed into status merchants.
-We learnt what typography meant serious/human/technological/playful to this or that audience, and then we learnt which one brings investors and customers to our client (this is the status part).
+When we became designers, we learnt what typeface meant serious/human/technological/playful to this or that audience, and then we learnt which typeface meant status to investors so our customers could pay us.
+Creative work was and is mostly mostly status work.
 How will symbols of status work in an automated world?
 Can status redefine itself faster than AI agents can commoditise it?
+I honestly do not know.

-There is a character in Blade Runner 2049 crafting virtual worlds as a job and I think this might be the future of brand creation.
+There is a character in Blade Runner 2049 crafting virtual worlds as a job and some say this might be the future of symbolic creation.
 And after that?
-Designers of world building AI agents or simply unemployed?
-Or maybe we will always be employed because whenever someone hunts a squirrel, there will always be someone offering a massage for a bite and someone else offering a cool cave drawing for another bite.
-Whatever happens, I suspect Graphic Design will become less relevant and I am going to miss it a lot.
+Will we become designers of world building AI agents?
+Or simply unemployed?
+Or maybe we will always be employed because whenever someone hunts a squirrel, there will be someone offering a massage for a bite and someone else offering a cool cave drawing for another bite.
+But whatever happens to us, employed or not, I suspect Graphic Design will become less relevant and I am going to miss it a lot.

 World creator as a job in Blade Runner 2049